-- Initial response to the discussion topic is due Thursdays at 11:59PM (Pacific Time). - Respond to at least two other students no later than Sundays at 11:59PM (Pacific Time).

-I. Late Discussion Policy
+- Initial response to the discussion topic is due Thursday at 11:59PM (Pacific Time). - Respond to at least two other students no later than Sunday at 11:59PM (Pacific Time). - I. Late Discussion Policy

-The discussion forum will be locked every Sunday after 11:59PM and no late responses will be accepted.
-However, initial responses posted after Thursday at

-11:59PM but before Sunday at 11:59PM will be accepted and will be subject to a 50% deduction for that component of the discussion grade.
+The discussion forum will be locked every Sunday after 11:59PM and no late responses will be accepted after Sunday at 11:59 PM.
+However, initial responses posted after Thursday at 11:59PM but before Sunday at 11:59PM will be accepted and will be subject to a 50% deduction for that component of the discussion grade.

 II.
-Grading Rubric for Discussions

-(Incomplete or exceedingly brief submissions will not receive full credit.)
+Grading Rubric for Discussions (Incomplete or exceedingly brief submissions will not receive full credit)

+Component Requirements

+The initial post is at least one

+paragraph in length, substantive, and

+Initial Post clearly answers the question or

+addresses the discussion topic.
+(Full

+credit = 2 points)

+The response is thoughtful and

+Posnoneos (2) identifies what you liked or found

-Component Requirements Initial Post The initial post is at least one paragraph in length, substantive, and clearly answers the question or addresses the discussion topic.
-(Full credit = 2 points) Responses (2) (Each response is worth 1 point) The response is thoughtful and identifies what you liked or found interesting about the initial post.
+Responses (2) (Each response is worth 1 point) interesting about the initial post.

 Respond to two separate classmates.

 (Full credit = 2 points)

-III.
-Guidelines for keeping discussion area warm, friendly, organized, manageable, and professional.

-- Give an appropriate subject title for each post.
+- III.
+Guidelines for keeping discussion area warm, friendly, organized, manageable, and professional. - Give an appropriate subject title for each post.
 Use concise subject lines to distinguish your main posting from a reply to another student's post. - Consider that each of your discussion area postings is to be read by everyone.
 Therefore, the sharing of information becomes exciting and enriching. - Your posting compositions need to fully address the instructions and be error-free in grammar, spelling, punctuation, and capitalization.